leticiafurletti/leticiafurletti/README.md

-### Hi my name is Letícia Furletti, I'm a product owner passionate about data analysis
+## Hi my name is Letícia Furletti,
+### I have over 4 years of experience focused on agile management, data, and product engineering.

+I consistently identify avenues for cost reduction and devise strategies to boost revenue, with the aim of extracting valuable insights to inform decision-making and enhance the company's profitability.
+To achieve this, I am dedicated to advancing my knowledge in business, data analysis, and data visualization, enabling me to develop more advanced analytical models and deliver refined reports.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=leticiafurletti&show_icons=true&theme=tokyonight)